 World Water Day was founded by the United Nations (UN).
 The first World Water Day was held on March 22, 1993, and it has been held on the same day ever since.

 Does World Water Day Have a Theme?

-World Water Day 2021 will celebrate and address the value of water.
-This year’s event encourages individuals to share the many ways water benefits their lives.
-The goal is to show how we value water and why we need to safeguard it for those in need around the globe.
+World Water Day 2021 celebrated and addressed the value of water and encouraged individuals to share the many ways water benefits their lives.
+The goal was to show how we value water and why we need to safeguard it for those in need around the globe.